Zimbabwe crocs go veggie for high fashion

 HERMES, GUCCI

-The crocodiles are slaughtered at 30 months, when they are about 1.5 metres long and their skin is soft and supple.
+The crocodilies are slaughtered at 30 months, when they are about 1.5 metres long and their skin is soft and supple.

-Last year Harare-listed Padenga sold 42,000 skins to tanneries in Europe, especially France, where the average skin fetches $550 (331 pounds).

 Ninety percent of the leather becomes high-end handbags, Kamundimu said, while the remainder makes belts, shoes and watch straps for some of the biggest names in world fashion.